Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Numerical experiments

-where $X_{h_{\text{ref}},\tau_{\text{ref}}}$ is a reference solution.
-For the first test, we fix the time step to $\tau = 10^{-4}$ and have different space discretization with $h=\frac{1}{5}\cdot 2^{-j}$ and $j=\{1,\dots,5\}$.
-In this case, our reference solution has been computed with $\tau_{\text{ref}} =10^{-4}$ and $h_{\text{ref}} = \frac{1}{5} \cdot 2^{-7}$.
 For the second experiment, we check the convergence in time.
 Furthermore, we compare it to the method with the Lie splitting method and the semi-implicit Euler method (without splitting).
 The Lie splitting is obtained by replacing $S_{h,\tau}$ by $(I+\tau A_{h,2})^{-1} (I+\tau A_{h,1})^{-1}$ in scheme~\eqref{eq:scheme} while the semi-implicit Euler method is obtained by choosing $A_{h,1}=A_{h}$ and $A_{h,2}=0$ in scheme~\eqref{eq:scheme}.
-In this case, we consider a varying $\tau = 0.1\cdot 2^{-j}$ with $j=\{2,\dots,7\}$ and fix $h=1/200$.
-The reference solution has been computed with $\tau_{\text{ref}}=0.1\cdot 2^{-9}$ and $h_{\text{ref}}=1/200$ using the semi-implicit Euler method.
+In this case, we consider a varying $\tau = 2^{-j}$ with $j=\{6,\dots,13\}$ and fix $h=1/150$.
+The reference solution has been computed with $\tau_{\text{ref}}= 2^{-15}$ and $h_{\text{ref}}=1/150$ using the semi-implicit Euler method.
 The convergence rates are as expected and no large difference is visible in these plots.
 The fact that our method performs similarly well as the semi-implicit Euler method is a positive result.
 This means that the splitting error is relatively small and a code uses our method for parallelization will not make a large additional error.
 While the error plot does not show a big difference between the Douglas--Racheford and the Lie splitting method, when comparing the solutions at the final time, it is visible that the error distribution of the Douglas--Racheford splitting is more even on the domain and not as concentrated on the overlap as for the Lie splitting.

+Note that the decomposed operators $A_{h,1}$ and $A_{h,2}$ do not commute in this example.
+Thus, the assumptions of Theorem~\ref{thm:result_selfadjoint} are not satisfied.
+However, Theorem~\ref{thm:result} already implies a rate of convergence of $\frac{1}{2}$ in time and of $2$ in space due to the regularity properties of the data.